Sincheon (Daegu)

-In the course of its run, the Sincheon passes through every district of Daegu except one: beginning in Dalseong-gun, it passes between Suseong-gu and Nam-gu and Jung-gu, then flowing through a brief section of Dong-gu and entering Buk-gu, where it reaches its end.
+Along its course, the Sincheon passes through every district of Daegu except one: beginning in Dalseong-gun, it passes between Suseong District and Nam District and Jung District, and then flowing through a brief section of Dong District it enters Buk District, where it reaches its end.

 The Sincheon is habitat to a large population of birds, including mallard ducks as well as gray herons and little egrets.
-In addition, it is habitat for the Eurasian river otter, Lutra lutra.
+In addition, it is the habitat for the Eurasian river otter, Lutra lutra.
 The herons, egrets and otters all feed on the abundant population of fish.